CynderTech/payments-via-paymongo-for-woo/readme.txt

 == Screenshots ==

+1. PayMongo Gateways on WooCommerce Payment settings
-1. The settings panel used to configure the gateway.
+2. The settings panel used to configure the gateway.
-2. Normal checkout with PayMongo.
+3. Normal checkout with PayMongo.
-3. Checking out with GCash.
+4. Checking out with GCash.
-4. Checking out with GrabPay.
+5. Checking out with GrabPay.